MCP Server¶

 [[models]]are callable aschat,embed,generate_image, and so on. - Glob overrides in

-[[aliases]]apply to MCP requests. [cache]caches non-streaming responses across both surfaces.[files]persists files uploaded via thecreate_filetool.[[keys]]virtual keys are loaded but not enforced on MCP calls, since the transports are assumed trusted.
+[[aliases]]apply to MCP requests. [cache]caches non-streaming responses across both surfaces.[files]persists files uploaded via thecreate_filetool.[[keys]]virtual keys are enforced on HTTP MCP requests via Bearer auth.- Stdio MCP calls use the configured startup context from

 Troubleshooting¶